mine-martin/mine-martin/README.md

 ## ⚡ Fun fact:

 - I have no degree.
-Never went to university.

----

 Created on 26/07/2022